Radio Amateur Exams

 Study Material for Technical (Electronics and Radio) Knowledge Paper

 Please refer to the South African Radio League's (SARL) Radio Amateur Exam (RAE) page on the SARL website.
-Look for the "SARL RAE Study Guide - November 2007".
+Look for the "SARL RAE Class A Study Guide - 2016 Effective for Oct 2016 exam and onwards" PDF downloadable file.
+(Do not use the older 2007 version.)

 Since South Africa has been accepted as a signatory to and participant in the CEPT common amateur radio licence, passing the exam means you will be issued with Harmonised Amateur Radio Examination Certificate (HAREC) based on the CEPT Recommendation T/R 61-02.